InspireMD (NYSEAMERICAN:NSPR) Shares Gap Up to $0.34

-InspireMD, Inc. (NYSEAMERICAN:NSPR) gapped up before the market opened on Monday .
+InspireMD, Inc. (NYSEAMERICAN:NSPR)’s stock price gapped up before the market opened on Monday .
 The stock had previously closed at $0.34, but opened at $0.38.
-InspireMD shares last traded at $0.39, with a volume of 207,004 shares traded.
+InspireMD shares last traded at $0.39, with a volume of 210,401 shares traded.

-A number of research analysts have recently commented on NSPR shares.
-Alliance Global Partners started coverage on shares of InspireMD in a research report on Friday, October 16th.
-They set a “buy” rating and a $0.70 target price on the stock.
-Zacks Investment Research raised shares of InspireMD from a “hold” rating to a “buy” rating and set a $0.50 target price on the stock in a research report on Thursday, December 24th.
+A number of equities research analysts recently weighed in on NSPR shares.
+Alliance Global Partners initiated coverage on shares of InspireMD in a report on Friday, October 16th.
+They issued a “buy” rating and a $0.70 target price on the stock.
+Zacks Investment Research raised InspireMD from a “hold” rating to a “buy” rating and set a $0.50 price objective for the company in a report on Thursday, December 24th.

-InspireMD (NYSEAMERICAN:NSPR) last posted its quarterly earnings results on Monday, November 9th.
-The medical equipment provider reported ($0.06) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.28) by $0.22.
-The company had revenue of $0.98 million during the quarter, compared to analyst estimates of $0.20 million.
+InspireMD (NYSEAMERICAN:NSPR) last announced its earnings results on Monday, November 9th.
+The medical equipment provider reported ($0.06) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.28) by $0.22.
+The business had revenue of $0.98 million during the quarter, compared to analysts’ expectations of $0.20 million.

-In other InspireMD news, Director Gary S. Roubin bought 222,223 shares of the stock in a transaction on Friday, October 16th.
-The stock was purchased at an average price of $0.45 per share, for a total transaction of $100,000.35.
-The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+In related news, Director Gary S. Roubin purchased 222,223 shares of InspireMD stock in a transaction that occurred on Friday, October 16th.
+The stock was bought at an average price of $0.45 per share, for a total transaction of $100,000.35.
+The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.

 InspireMD, Inc, a medical device company, focuses on the development and commercialization of proprietary MicroNet stent platform technology for the treatment of vascular and coronary diseases in Europe, Latin America, the Middle East, and Asia.
 The company offers CGuard carotid embolic prevention system for use in carotid artery applications; and MGuard Prime embolic protection systems for use in patients with acute coronary syndromes, notably acute myocardial infarction, and saphenous vein graft coronary interventions.